LucaCanali/Miscellaneous/Performance_Testing/Spark_CPU_memory_load_testkit/Test_JDKs/README.md

   at play here, including that Native Image feature in an optional early adopter technology, see Oracle documentation for details).
 - Java 8 shows the worst performance in terms of run time and CPU time, and it also has the longest Garbage Collection time.
 This is not surprising as Java 8 is the oldest of the JDKs tested here, and it is known to have worse performance than newer JDKs.
-- Java 11 and Java 17 have similar performance, with Java 11 being a bit faster than Java 17 (of the order of 5% for this workload), at this stage it is not clear if there is a fundamental reason for this or the difference comes from measurement noise (see also the section on "sanity checks" and the comments there on errors in the metrics measurements).
+- Java 11 and Java 17 have similar performance, with Java 11 being a bit faster than Java 17 (of the order of 5% for this workload), the origin of this difference is not investigated here.

 ## Active benchmarking and sanity checks
 The key idea of active benchmarking is that while the load testing tool is running, we also take several measurements and metrics using a variety of